You must get a new licence if:

 - a colour passport-type photograph

-Send all your documents to:
+For cars and motorbikes send all your documents to: